Microeconomics: Assumptions and definitions

 Microeconomic study historically has been performed according to general equilibrium theory, developed by Léon Walras in Elements of Pure Economics (1874) and partial equilibrium theory, introduced by Alfred Marshall in Principles of Economics (1890).

 Microeconomic theory typically begins with the study of a single rational and utility maximizing individual.
 To economists, rationality means an individual possesses stable preferences that are both complete and transitive.

 The technical assumption that preference relations are continuous is needed to ensure the existence of a utility function.
 Although microeconomic theory can continue without this assumption, it would make comparative statics impossible since there is no guarantee that the resulting utility function would be differentiable.

-Microeconomic theory progresses by defining a competitive budget set which is a subset of the consumption set.
+Microeconomic theory progresses by defining a competitive budget set, which is a subset of the consumption set.
 It is at this point that economists make the technical assumption that preferences are locally non-satiated.
-Without the assumption of LNS (local non-satiation) there is no 100% guarantee but there would be a rational rise in individual utility.
-With the necessary tools and assumptions in place the utility maximization problem (UMP) is developed.
+Without the assumption of LNS (local non-satiation), there is no 100% guarantee, but there would be a rational increase in individual utility.
+With the necessary tools and assumptions in place, the utility maximization problem (UMP) is developed.

 The utility maximization problem is the heart of consumer theory.
 The utility maximization problem attempts to explain the action axiom by imposing rationality axioms on consumer preferences and then mathematically modeling and analyzing the consequences.
 The utility maximization problem serves not only as the mathematical foundation of consumer theory but as a metaphysical explanation of it as well.
-That is, the utility maximization problem is used by economists to not only explain what or how individuals make choices but why individuals make choices as well.
+That is, the utility maximization problem is used by economists not only to explain what or how individuals make choices, but also why they do so.

 The utility maximization problem is a constrained optimization problem in which an individual seeks to maximize utility subject to a budget constraint.
 Economists use the extreme value theorem to guarantee that a solution to the utility maximization problem exists.
 That is, since the budget constraint is both bounded and closed, a solution to the utility maximization problem exists.
 Economists call the solution to the utility maximization problem a Walrasian demand function or correspondence.

-The utility maximization problem has so far been developed by taking consumer tastes (i.e. consumer utility) as primitive.
+The utility maximization problem has so far been developed by taking consumer tastes (i.e., consumer utility) as primitive.
 However, an alternative way to develop microeconomic theory is by taking consumer choice as primitive.
 This model of microeconomic theory is referred to as revealed preference theory.